-Coach the new club to present The Successful Club Series module, The Toastmasters Education Program (Item 300), twice a year to provide new members with a thorough orientation and veteran members with a refresher to keep them on track.
-Show officers how to find the requirements for all of the education awards on Toastmasters International's website.
-Advise them that award applications are available for download on the website or club officers can apply for members' education awards online through Club Central at www.toastmasters.org.
+Coach the new club to provide new members with a thorough orientation, twice a year to provide new members with a thorough orientation and veteran members with a refresher to keep them on track.
+Show officers how to find the requirements for the Distinguished Toastmaster award on Toastmasters International's website.
+Advise them that award applications are available for download on the website and club officers can apply for members' education awards online through Club Central at www.toastmasters.org.